Delta Air Lines buys 49% from Virgin Atlantic Airways

 Some points in the agreement:

-- 31 round-trip daily flights between the United Kingdom and the United States, 9 being only between London Heathrow - New York JFK and London Heathrow - Newark
+- 31 daily return flights between the United Kingdom and the United States, 9 being only between London Heathrow - New York JFK and London Heathrow - Newark

-- the costs of shared flights will be divided
+- the costs of joint flights will be shared

-- passengers will be able to benefit from the loyalty programs of the companies and will have access to the Delta Sky Club and Virgin Atlantic Clubhous lounges
+- passengers will be able to benefit from the company's loyalty programs and will have access to the Delta Sky Club and Virgin Atlantic Clubhous lounges

 The agreement would come into effect by the end of 2013, if all goes well, and American and European control organizations will agree.